Download a FREE E-Book with 20 Easy Weeknight Dinners

 Serving Suggestions

-These cranberry oatmeal cookies are the perfect dessert to enjoy at the holidays!
+These cranberry white chocolate cookies are the perfect dessert to enjoy at the holidays!
 Serve them after your holiday dinners with chuck roast, glazed carrots, and smashed brussels sprouts.

 For a festive cranberry drink to serve, make these cranberry mules.
 If you want to add some other holiday desserts, I love making chocolate thumbprint cookies and Christmas chex mix.